Reuben-Allen/de_novo_seq/README.md

 Note: I plan to update this code with an algorithm that will automatically determine the sequence from the matrix, but for now this must be done manually.
 ## Example:
-Suppose you are given the following spectrum:
+Suppose you are given the following spectrum obtained after fragmenting a doubly charged parent ion with m/z = 491.26: